dblencowe/single-action-bot/README.md

 # Single Action Bot
 Probably some of the most pointless code I've written.
-In honor of [https://github.com/MarkSG93](Mark Griffiths).
+In honor of [Mark Griffiths](https://github.com/MarkSG93).

 ## How To
 - `composer install`